Understanding Vulvar Biopsy

 You will be told how to care for the area after the biopsy to help it heal.

-The tissue removed during the biopsy is then checked by a special doctor called a pathologist.
-You will get the results in about a week.
+The tissue removed during the biopsy is then checked under the microscope by a special doctor called a pathologist.
+This doctor looks for precancer or cancer cells in the biopsy sample.
+You'll get the results in about a week.
 Your healthcare provider will tell you if you need any follow-up tests.
-This may include another biopsy.

 Risks of a vulvar biopsy